 In general, IVF has higher success rates than IUI.
 It is the most highly recommended method for women over the age of 40.

-Additionally, IVF gives the fertility doctor and the intended parents more control over the number of embryos transferred into the uterus, which lowers the risk of multiple births.
+Additionally, IVF gives the fertility specialists and the intended parents more control over the number of embryos transferred into the uterus, which lowers the risk of multiple births.

 However, IVF requires more fertility medications and has more associated costs.
 The IVF procedure is more expensive than artificial insemination, so consulting with your fertility specialist given your unique source of infertility will be necessary to determine whether IVF or IUI is right for you.